madeline-michaelis/563_project/notebook-log.md

 - The plots seemed to work, they looked good. one had a strange box shape, but I think that is because it didn't have room.
 One issue with these plots in R is that its hard to fit everything into one image, which is something I should read more about how to optimize.
 They still seemed to work, though.
 - I decided to make first two functions, one that will compute each tree for me, then I decided to make a loop that you can essentially feed a list of filenames (fastas) and it will use both functions on the file and then save the file as a pdf in a folder of your choice.
 This should make everything faster for next time.
 - I will now rearrange my directory because it doesn't make sense currently.
 It is main/sequences/scripts/etc, when scripts should be on the same level as sequences I think.

+**3/19/26 HW: Phylogeneteic tree construction with IQ-Tree**
+- I made a short reproducible script that takes an input file and runs iqtree on it.
+I am goign to use this on all of my protein aligned fasta sequences.
+- I updated the script and pushed it to the github.
+I also listed assumptions/limitaitons with a descrpitoin of the script/